yaswanthreddyK/automation_service/README.md

 ## Automation Service
 An automation service where you can wireup different workflows to perform some actions on platforms like discord, notion, slack, google drive, send emails etc. <br />
 It works by listening to webhooks and firing different events.<br />

 Technologies used: <br />

-NextJS
+NextJS <br />
-Clerk - For authentication (signup with google/ signup with github) NeonDB - For postgres database with prisma wrapper uploadcare - For file upload
+Clerk - For authentication (signup with google/ signup with github) <br />
+NeonDB - For postgres database with prisma wrapper <br />
+uploadcare - For file upload <br />
-Ngrok - to expose localhost (to work with webhooks)
+Ngrok - to expose localhost (to work with webhooks) <br />

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).